When it comes to branding, there isn’t a more powerful tool available than media relations. In the words of our Key Adviser, Randi Minetor:

 Credibility requires qualifications.
 This may come in the form of a college degree, professional certification, or industry experience.
 But equally important is a vote of confidence from already established and reputable sources.

-Receiving placements and credit in the media position a brand as the credible industry expert, by providing that vote of confidence through association.
+Receiving placements and credit in the media, positions a brand as the credible industry expert, by providing that vote of confidence through association.
 This is especially important for non-profit organizations, as it gives donors peace of mind.

 Thus, media relations can help to provide key references to boost the public’s confidence in your brand; as well as the products and services it offers.